 The four girls claimed Osborne’s specter pinched them, pricked them (Elizabeth Hubbard said she was stuck with knitting needles), and encouraged them to write in the devil’s book.

 In her examination, Osborne said she was “more like to be bewitched than that she was a witch.”
-In her answers to the magistrates, it seems Osborne was struggling with anxiety, as she confessed that she, “one time in her sleep either saw or dreamed that she saw a thing like an Indian, all black, which did pinch her in the neck and pulled her by the back of the head to the door of the house.”
-Women who lived on the frontier in 1692 feared Native American attack which likely resulted in nightmares for many.
+In her answers to the magistrates, it seems Osborne was struggling with an anxiety that many felt in 17th century New England, as she confessed that she, “one time in her sleep either saw or dreamed that she saw a thing like an Indian, all black, which did pinch her in the neck and pulled her by the back of the head to the door of the house.”
+Women and children who lived on the frontier in 1692 feared Native American attack which likely resulted in nightmares for many.

-After Osborne’s examination, Tituba was questioned.
-Initially claiming innocence, Tituba eventually confessed to witchcraft (possibly after beatings from her owner, Reverend Samuel Parris) and regaled the crowd with a tale of a ride on a pole with Sarah Osborne and Sarah Good.
+After Osborne’s examination, Tituba, Reverend Samuel Parris’ slave, was questioned.
+Initially claiming innocence, Tituba eventually confessed to witchcraft (possibly after beatings from her owner Parris) and regaled the crowd with a tale of a ride on a pole with Sarah Osborne and Sarah Good.
 She said that both women had encouraged her to cut off her own head, at which point Ann Putnam Jr. chimed in: Osborne and Good’s specters had threatened to send Tituba to cut off her head as well, if she would not do it herself.

 Osborne was also questioned about her attendance at meeting.
 It was a long time since she had been seen at church, but the truth was, she had been ill and bedridden.
-According to Ezekiel Cheever’s notes of her examination, “Her husband and others said that she had not been at meeting three years and two months.”
+According to notes taken during her examination, her husband and others said that she had not been at meeting for a year and two months.

-Sarah Osborne, along with Sarah Good and Tituba, was sent to Boston jail on March 7.
-Two days later, Osborne and Good were put in shackles, since the afflicted claimed they were still tormented by the women’s specters.
+Sarah Osborne, Sarah Good, and Tituba were held for trial.
+Sarah Osborne was sent to Boston jail on March 7.
+Two days later, Osborne was put in shackles, since the afflicted claimed they were still tormented by the women’s specters.
 Osborne became the first victim of the Salem witchcraft hysteria, succumbing to the poor jail conditions.
 We know her death date, May 10, by a bill submitted by Boston jailer John Arnold: “To the keeping of Sarah Osburn, from the 7th of March to the 10th of May, when she died, being nine weeks and two days, £1.
 3s 5d.”

 273 Maple Street, opposite Gorman Road.
 Private Residence.
 Not open to the public.